Premier League relegation battle: Latest table, remaining games

 Burnley

-Sean Dyche’s Mike Jackson’s Clarets will be scrapping away until the bitter end and are now above the line but no longer have an easy out on the schedule.
+Sean Dyche’s Mike Jackson’s Clarets will be scrapping away until the bitter end and are below the line but can reasonably envision the 1-4 points they’ll need to be safe from a visit to Aston Villa and final match against Newcastle at Turf Moor.